 If something goes wrong during your meetings - for instance, if meeting appointments aren't held or progress isn't made - then talk about it.
-None of you are mind-readers, so the only way to know if meetings are going well is by talking frequently about it.
+None of you are mind-readers, so the only way to know if meetings are going well is by talking frequently about it and by being transparent.
+For instance by always setting aside 10 minutes of each meeting to talk about how things are going between you.